-In the United States, about one-third of our electricity comes from natural gas.
-(Source: eia.gov, accessed April 2018) In Canada, about nine percent of electricity is generated by natural gas.
-(Source: nrcan.gc.ca, accessed December 2018) Since 2000, a variety of factors have increased natural gas use in electric power plants, such as the competitive price, environmental public policies and increased supplies due to hydraulic fracturing.
+In the United States, about 40 percent of our electricity comes from natural gas.
+(Source: eia.gov, accessed April 2022) Since 2000, a variety of factors have increased natural gas use in electric power plants, such as the competitive price, environmental public policies and increased supplies due to hydraulic fracturing.

-U.S.A.
-Natural Gas Use 2017 (Source: eia.gov,accessed November 2018) Burning natural gas with coal or oil in the same boiler (cofiring) can also reduce fossil fuel pollutants.
+Burning natural gas with coal or oil in the same boiler (cofiring) can also reduce fossil fuel pollutants.
 A similar helpful use of natural gas is cogeneration: a process by which electricity and useful heat are produced from a single source, reducing both waste and pollution.